 School of Architecture

-Students will also have 24-hour access to a dedicated individual studio work space within a newly refurbished historic building on our landscaped campus.
-They will be able to take advantage of workshops and other state-of-the-art facilities to support their learning experience.
+You will have access to a dedicated individual studio work space within a newly refurbished historic building on our London Road campus, accessible seven days a week during term time.

 You will also have the opportunity to take advantage of workshops and other outstanding facilities to support your learning experience.

 The University of Reading is internationally renowned for disciplines related to the built environment, and our links with industry are well established.

 Learning alongside—and networking with—current professionals can open doors for you across industry, which may lead to work experience or placement opportunities which enhance your employability.

 For undergraduate admissions enquiries: